 Before that, though, there are a couple more stages to go through: candling to choose the best quality eggs, choosing the right equipment and setting up your incubator.

-The articles here will walk you through those steps.
+The articles at this link will walk you through each of those steps.